DeviationTX/deviation/src/osx/readme.txt

    Description: The 1st field is the Switch name, followed by a colon.
 Then the message to be spoken.

 2. Place all the Switch to Alert Message files under "models" directory.
 There are 2 sample Alert Message files provided in the "models" directory.
-You can remove them before playing your own files.
+You can remove them before placing your own files.

 3. Run "genspeech" and it will generate a mapping file for each Switch to Alert Message file, such as model1.map, model2.map, etc.  The mapping file contains the mapping of Switches and their corresponding